-The approximate aggregate market value of the registrant's Common Stock, no par value ("Common Stock"), held by non-affiliates of the registrant (based on the closing sales price of the Common Stock as reported on the NASDAQ Capital Market) on December 31, 2009 was approximately \$54,000,000.
+Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company on the closing sales price of the Common Stock as reported on the NASDAQ Capital Market) on December 31, 2009 was approximately \$54,000,000.
 This computation excludes shares of Common Stock held by directors, officers and each person who holds 5% or more of the outstanding shares of Common Stock, since such persons may be deemed to be affiliates of the registrant.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.